brodieaustin/poisoned-well-novel/poisoned-well.md

 Later that night Manan thought about what the woman said as she practiced with her spear.
 Her prideful, fierce nature rebelled at the condescending words from this woman who had not even volunteered a name so far.
 But her more cautious side, the side that kept her alive and saw her through many questionable situations, recognized the debt she owed to the woman.
 Manan also recognized something of the truth in what the woman said.
 The straight line that she had drawn in her mind between removing the girl from the town and rescuing her from her fate had veered and grown faint.
 Not altogether hard to see, but just less straight and bold than she had expected.

-She intended to help the girl, didn't she?
+She intended to help the girl, did not she?
 But her notion of held only extended as far as the rescue, the escape, the harrowing flight in the dark and over the ice.
 The image had lingered in her mind in the days before she decided to act.
 It still was a potent image.
 She would relive that scene in her mind for many years to come; she had no doubt of that.

 But where in this world was a safe haven?
 Manan found it in her craft--her tricks and skills and ability to think quickly.
 That shifting quickness made her safe.
-This girl wasn't so fleet and nimble, though.
+This girl was not so fleet and nimble, though.
 Could they really just dart from place to place?
 It seemed unlikely now to Manan.
 So where was some cottage or house sitting on some piece of land somewhere that she could take this girl and keep her safe?

 Maybe this Water Woman could help, even though the help she had volunteered up to now was only immediate and focused on the short term.
 There had been no grand invitations to take up life as a Water Woman and travel with her through the land.
 Would Manan even want that?
 Who could say?
 In the dim dark of that cave, her wants and needs seemed much less clear.
 So she gripped the spear harder and parried an endless succession of attacks, then spun to counter attack again and again.
 Sparing with the air, she always found her mark and dispatched her attackers.